 The Astronomical Society of Victoria (ASV) and Museum Victoria (MV) discussed the future of the 50 Inch with the Mount Stromlo Observatory, and in 2008 it was agreed that the remaining parts of the original Great Melbourne Telescope could be returned to Melbourne.
 This decision also had to be approved by the Commonwealth Government, as the 50 Inch Telescope was on the National Heritage Register as a significant part of Mount Stromlo’s history.

 A recovery team made up of Mount Stromlo staff, MV and the ASV dismantled the telescope parts for transport in November 2008.

 Restoring the telescope for educational and public viewing means that the team will need to balance conservation principles (maintaining the existing state of the telescope) with restoration (returning the telescope to working order using original parts).
 In addition, some elements may need to be replaced entirely, either because they are missing or their use would potentially damage the original part.

-The original house built for the GMT remains on the former Melbourne Observatory site, and is managed by the Royal Botanic Gardens, Melbourne.
+The original house built for the Great Melbourne Telescope remains on the former Melbourne Observatory site and is managed by the Royal Botanic Gardens, Melbourne.

-When Melbourne Observatory closed in 1944 and the GMT was shipped to Mount Stromlo, the GMT House was taken over by the Victorian government’s Weights and Measures Branch.
-Several changes have occurred to the building since 1944.
+After the Melbourne Observatory closed in 1944, the Telescope House was taken over by the Victorian government’s Weights and Measures Branch.
+Several changes have been made to the building since 1944.
 The original bluestone telescope piers were removed, the photographic stage at the north end was dismantled, and other rooms and structures were added to the building.